 Total Trekking Time: 8 hours (including lunch)

 OPTIONAL ACTIVITY: In the event that you prefer a softer hike, we suggest the following alternative Trek from Cuncani to Huacawasi: Meet the Communities

 A short drive brings us to Ancasmarca (13,267’/4,044m), where we explore an old Inca site that features a variety of ancient food warehouses, dwellings, and farming areas.
 Its location was strategic since it connected the higher part of the Sacred Valley with the cloud forest communities of Lares.
 Heading over the Lares Pass (14,501’/4,420m), we arrive at Cuncani (12,742’/3,884m), the starting point of our hike.
 Walking uphill for about two hours, we pass farmhouses and fields.
+It's in this region where Global Basecamps has, in partnership with the local communities, planted 10,000 trees in efforts to re-forest the region.
 The local inhabitants, descendants of the Incas, have maintained their traditional way of life, growing an amazing variety of potatoes nearly year-round and using their llamas as transportation and alpacas as food and clothing.
 Reaching Cruzccasa Pass (13,740’/4,188m), we enjoy an impressive view of Veronica peak, then have an hour’s descent to our picnic lunch spot.
 Another hour’s hike brings us to Huacawasi Lodge (12,579’/3,835m).
 In the late afternoon, we have an opportunity to experience a unique cultural encounter with the local community.
 Dinner and overnight at Huacawasi Lodge.

 Total Trekking Time for Optional Activity: 5 hours (including lunch) (This service is on a group basis.)